reicolina/techtalks/javascript/reactjs_flux/outline.md

             - the jest killer line of code
         - views
           - what is react
-          - react principles
-          - using react
+          - code
+    - Putting it all together
         - views and controller views
         - async requests
-          - code
-    - immutability
-      - react performance boost
-      - should component update
-      - immutable.js
-    - anti patterns
-      - getters in render()
-      - set state from props
     - flux libraries
       - flux utils
       - flummox
       - reflux
+- demo
 - outro
+    - recap
     - plus and cons
     - questions